Knowledge Level: Intermediate

 Who is it suitable for?

 If you have not been following one of our plans but still want to work on your finishing sprint, this plan could still be suitable for you.
 You will however need to have trained consistently through the winter and built a solid strength and endurance base.
 Don’t be tempted to leap into these high intensity workouts as a get fit quick short cut.
 If you haven’t put the base work in over the winter, you will be risking potential injury and slipping into a state of overtraining.
-You should look to invest time in a structured plan to build the required base, such as our Foundation Plan, and target an event later in the season.
+You should look to invest time in a structured plan to build the required base, such as our Off-season base builder plan, and target an event later in the season.

 What will it give me?